Frequently Asked Questions

-Freshmen meet with their Freshman Studies Mentor for advisement.
+Freshmen meet with their Center for Academic Success Mentor for advisement.
 Declared students with 30 or more credits meet with a faculty adviser in their discipline.
-Log into PirateNet then click on the COMPASS chicklet to find out the name of your adviser.
+Log into PirateNet then click on the COMPASS chicklet to find out the name of your advisor.

-An adviser cannot help you register for a class that is waitlisted or closed.
+An advisor cannot help you register for a class that is waitlisted or closed.
 We recommend you add your name to the online waitlist (if one exists) and to visit the department of the course to inquire about availability.
-Let your adviser know that you could not register for the course.
+Let your advisor know that you could not register for the course.

 Yes, adjustments to the semester schedule are permitted throughout the end of the “add-drop” period.
 The add-drop period ends approximately one week after classes begin.